ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/usr/local/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This is the base directory for housing all user custom supplied non-user, system-only, critical, programs; applications; and files to extend its functionalities from *Full Catalogue* stage to *Complete* stage.
-This means it can operate in `Multi-Users` mode.
+This is the base directory for housing operating system's (OS) user supplied, system-wide available custom programs, applications and files for extending its functionalities from *Full Catalogue* stage to *Complete* stage.
+This means it can operate in `Multi-User` mode.

-The goal is to extend the OS functionalities upto its complete user's system-wide customization level.
-At this point, the OS should be fully operable as configured by the user.
+The goal is to extend the OS' functionalities to its complete form.
+At this stage, the OS can operate as designed by its distributor and customized by the user.
+The sole reason with the split between `/usr` and `/usr/local` is to ensure any user **DOES NOT** interfere with your OS' distributor installed packages (they are in `/` and `/usr` levels) allowing them to update the OS seamlessly and smoothly across time.
+This is why every setup here is specfically only for this host.

+On some Linux UNIX-like OSs notably SystemD and UAPI, this directory is **UNAVAILABLE** as they shifted all user customizations entirely into user home directory with dedicated software like rootless package manager implementations like Flatpak (`$ flatpak --user install`) instead.

+All programs and applications here are available to all users.

-Generally, you **SHOULD AND STRONGLY ENCOURAGED** to place your custom supplied programs, applications, and files here.
-The sole reason with the split between `/usr` and `/usr/local` is to ensure you **DO NOT INTERFERE** with your OS' distributor installed packages (they are in `/usr`) and allows them to smoothly update the OS from time-to-time.
+Generally, you **SHOULD AND STRONGLY ENCOURAGED** to place your distributor's unregistered (as in you bring your own custom packages) programs, applications, and files here.
+If you wish to place user-only (only for 1 specific user), you should use `/home/[YOUR_USERNAME]/.local` filesystem directory instead.